Dry Needling for Neurological Disorders

 In recent years, dry needling has been used increasingly to manage spasticity in patients with stroke, multiple sclerosis, spinal cord injuries, and cerebral palsy, among other conditions.
 Dry needling effectively reduces spasticity, improves function and active voluntary movements, and increases range of motion, bringing this course into the scope of stroke rehabilitation, pediatrics, and neurological occupational and physical therapy, among others.

-In this two-day course, Dr. Pablo Herrero, a professor at the University of Zaragoza in the Physiotherapy Department and Head of the iHealthy Research Group in Spain, will introduce the history of dry needling in neurological patients and provide evidence to support its use.
+In this completely revised and updated two-day course, Dr. Pablo Herrero, professor in the Physiotherapy Department at the University of Zaragoza and Head of the iHealthy Research Group in Spain, will introduce the history of dry needling in neurological patients and present evidence supporting its use.
 Students will learn the rationale for using dry needling in neurological patients and different treatment protocols.
 For example, in this course, we will revisit the concept of trigger points from a neuro perspective and introduce the concepts of stiffness and local irritability.
 What are the diagnostic trigger point criteria in a neuro context?
 How can you combine dry needling with other modalities and treatment approaches?
-This course includes demonstrations of incorporating US guidance as a new clinical strategy to improve safety and precision in some muscles; however, using US is not essential in the clinic.
+This course concludes with a demonstration of incorporating US guidance as a new clinical strategy to improve safety and precision in some muscles; however, using US is not essential in the clinic.

 At the end of this course, students will be comfortable and confident in treating patients with neurological conditions with dry needling.